 The Bermuda Monetary Authority ("BMA") is our group supervisor.
 Under the Insurance Act 1978, amendments thereto and related regulations of Bermuda (collectively, the "Insurance Act"), we are required to maintain capital at a level equal to our enhanced capital requirement ("ECR"), which is established by reference to the Bermuda Solvency Capital Requirement (the "BSCR") model.
 The BSCR is a mathematical model designed to give the BMA robust methods for determining an insurer's capital adequacy.
 Underlying the BSCR is the belief that all insurers should operate on an ongoing basis with a view to maintaining their capital at a prudent level in excess of the minimum solvency margin otherwise prescribed under the Insurance Act.
-As of June 30, 2016, our ECR was 70% of the amount calculated using the group standardized risk-based capital model of the BMA.
-We are also subject to an early-warning level based on 120% of the ECR, which the BMA considers to be the target capital level, which may trigger additional reporting requirements or other enhanced oversight.
-As of June 30, 2016, our ECR ratio, calculated using the group standardized risk-based capital model of the BMA, was in excess of the target capital level.
+As of June 30, 2016, our ECR was 70% of the amount calculated using the group standardized risk-based capital level, which may trigger additional reporting requirements or other enhanced oversight.
+As of June 30, 2016, our ECR ratio, calculated using the group standardized risk-based capital level, which may trigger additional reporting requirements or other enhanced oversight.
+As of June 30, 2016, our ECR may in excess of the target capital level.
 Our 2015 group BSCR was filed with the BMA in advance of the May 31, 2016 deadline, and we exceeded the target level of required statutory capital.